 There is not a person on this planet who can say they became great in sports without practicing it the right way.
 To improve your muscle memory in soccer it’s takes time and attention.
 This is usually difficult because of the large numbers of kids on a team.
 Some people need to practice more and some people get it down really quick.
-I know some people who are super coordinated, but not fast or explosive.
+Some people who are super coordinated, but not fast or explosive.
 Then you have some who are fast and explosive, but clumsy at the same time.
 Either way with detailed training anyone will improve.
 That’s why private lessons help so much is because players can get more reps the right way with 100% on doing the skills correct.
 Note: This post contains some affiliate links for your convenience.
 Click here to read my full disclosure policy.

 Best ways to improve muscle memory